 Well, because going all-out from the gun is often a recipe for disaster, or at least a surefire way to burn out by the halfway point.
-(Rest assured that the faster you start, the more likely you are to be greeted by “The Wall” later in the race.
-And just because you feel great 20 meters in doesn’t mean you’ll feel that same way after 20 miles.)
+Just because you feel great 20 meters in doesn’t mean you’ll feel that same way after 20 miles.

 Since practice makes perfect, Honerkamp recommends these three workouts that will help runners master the art of the negative split come race day.
-(Bonus: The Smart Coaching feature on your Polar M430 can help you keep track of – and execute – all of these!)
+(Polar Smart Coaching features will help you keep track of and execute these.)

 1. Progression Run

 The goal of a progression run is to gradually increase your pace throughout the workout.

 A progression run gets your mind and body calloused and used to running the second part of your run faster.
 Let the first few minutes or even miles be really easy so you can let your body get into a rhythm.

 - 5 minutes at marathon pace

 - 5–15 minute cool-down